1st World Scout Jamboree: Closing ceremony

-Baden-Powell gave a closing speech at the end of the Jamboree:
+The Scout Association's founder and Chief Scout, Robert Baden-Powell gave a closing speech at the end of the Jamboree:

 "Brother Scouts.
 Differences exist between the peoples of the world in thought and sentiment, just as they do in language and physique.
 The Jamboree has taught us that if we exercise mutual forbearance and give and take, then there is sympathy and harmony.
 If it be your will, let us go forth fully determined that we will develop among ourselves and our boys that comradeship, through the world wide spirit of the Scout brotherhood, so that we may help to develop peace and happiness in the world and goodwill among men".

+Baden-Powell proclaimed Chief Scout of the World

+James E. West, the Chief Scout Executive of the Boy Scouts of America had suggested that Baden-Powell be given the title of Great Indian Chief.
+As part of the staged closing ceremony of the jamboree, run by Baden-Powell's organization, his organization proclaimed him to be Chief Scout of the World.
+Use of the title Chief Scout of the World was allowed to lapse after his death in 1941.

 Jamborees since 1920

 Many lessons were learnt from the first World Scout Jamboree, including the acknowledgement that an indoor venue was too restrictive for the activities and numbers of Scouts who would attend.
 It was also realised that above all else, a Jamboree is a means of developing a spirit of comradeship among the boys of many nations and the more that aspect can be stressed, the more successful a Jamboree becomes.